 Materials Cast glass, sandblasted glass, holograms, brass

-For this sculpture I have chosen to portray Professor Hawking in four different stages of his life from his youth when he had his eureka moment after discovering the work of Roger Penrose on singularity through the development of his ALS.
+For this sculpture I have chosen to portray Professor Hawking in four different stages of his life from his youth when he had his eureka moment after discovering the work of Ralph Penrose on singularity through the development of his ALS.
 The large central head is made of sandblasted carved flat glass that has a thickness of 25mm and is 1-meter 35cm in height.
 The three surrounding heads, which are two times life-size have been fabricated in a more complete three-dimensional relief made from kiln formed glass.

-Because so much of what we perceive of the universe is mysterious I decided to continue my work with holograms in this piece.
+Because so much of what we perceive of the universe is mysterious, I decided to continue my work with holograms in this piece.
 I feel that holograms in themselves have the qualities that best evoke a visual representation of the Hawking studies.
 The three holograms included in the piece began with blown and etched objects made of clear glass.
 With the creation of the holograms only the areas that have been etched, are visible giving an effect of three-dimensional lines floating in space.
 The big bang hologram consists of four blown glass cones emerging one from the other with the final cone quitting the picture plane and showing exponentially increasing number of galaxies pushing out into the constantly expanding universe.
-The singularity hologram also in blown etched glass as well as laminated and etched flat glass, shows how matter may become compressed until it arrives at a point or certain light rays come from a region of infinite curvature and are focused together thus entering a black hole where the gravitational pull is so strong that they may never reappear.
+The singularity hologram also in blown etched glass as well as laminated and etched flat glass.
+It shows how matter may become compressed until it arrives at a point or certain light rays come from a region of infinite curvature and are focused together thus entering a black hole where the gravitational pull is so strong that they may never reappear.
 The third hologram of converging black holes depicts their approach.
 Once the holes actually merge, they may never separate.
-This hologram was produced from overlays of clear sheet glass with space between the layers and the swirls etched into the sheets producing a three-dimensional image that evokes the convergence of the two black holes.
+This hologram was produced from overlays of clear sheet glass with space between the layers.
+The swirls etched into the sheets produce a three-dimensional image that evokes the convergence of the two black holes.